localstack/docs/content/en/aws/managed-streaming-for-kafka/index.md

 }
 {{< / command >}}

-Describing the MSK cluster can be as simple as pasting the following command
+Describing the MSK cluster can be as simple as running the following command with the ClusterArn displayed after the creation of the cluser

 {{< command >}}
 awslocal kafka describe-cluster --cluster-arn "arn:aws:kafka:us-east-1:000000000000:cluster/EventsCluster"
 {{< / command >}}